Mustafa-Shabbir-Bhavanagarwala/Projects/Costco Inventory Management System/README.md

 <li>Data Visualization</li>
 </ul>

-<p>The graph shows the number of deliveries completed by membership tier over a period
+<p>The graph shows the number of deliveries completed by the membership tier over a period of time.
+The y-axis shows the membership tier (Gold, Platinum, Silver), and the x-axis the
-of time.
-The y-axis shows the membership tier (Gold, Platinum, Silver), and the x-axis the number of deliveries. </p>
+number of deliveries. </p>

 ![membership](./images/membership.png)